SerenTera/DressUpYourFriends/README.md

 The compatibility with other modules is an experimental feature.
 Tests have shown that it works but there might be bugs.
 ## Credits
-- Bernkastel's Costume-ex for allowing me to understand the fact that I needed to use .equals instead of === (im noob) https://github.com/Bernkastel-0/
+- Bernkastel's Costume-ex for module feature testing and better customization. https://github.com/Bernkastel-0/
 - Teralove's emote-player module for the looping code to save players name/ign https://github.com/teralove/